 The theatrical world has many terms that are used to describe the diverse parts of creating a production.
-These terms are used throughout The Great American Mousical.
+You will hear many of these terms throughout The Great American Mousical.
+Read these definitions carefully and highlight any words that you are familiar with.
+Then, see if you can carry out a "theatre talk" conversation with your friends!